timpol/pysoplot/README.md

 ## Acknowledgements

-Acknowledgement of all third-party algorithms implemented in Pysoplot with links to publications will be added here very soon...
+Acknowledgement of all third-party algorithms implemented in Pysoplot with links to publications will be added here soon...

 ## License